GITMCode/GITM/srcDoc/common_inputs.md

 in `srcPython/supermag_download_ae.py`.

-The correspoinding section in `UAM.in` is read as:
+The corresponding section in `UAM.in` is read as:

     #SME_INDICES
     ae_file-name.dat        ae file name